corndeladmin/tech-docs/src/html-css/layouts-with-grid.md

 ::: tip

-`grid-template-colums: 1fr 2fr 1fr;` would work similarly, but would divide up the width of the container instead of the height.
+`grid-template-columns: 1fr 2fr 1fr;` would work similarly, but would divide up the width of the container instead of the height.

 :::